 More than enough has been said about the cost, laboriousness and complexity of the hand drawn animation on the whole and pro-Disney animation in particular.
-Just a few seconds of one character's living may require as much as a week of laborious work!
-It is no wonder that pro-Disney full length animated feature is a luxury that only big animation studios with a lot of trained artists and decent financing can afford.
-The production of the first Disney animated feature has demanded close to three years, more than 500 artists, and one and a half million dollars.
-By the modest estimations this amount of money is an equivalent to forty million in today's dollars (this article was written in 2005).
-And one must to take into account that at that time Walt Disney used to pay less than he should have and usually he did not pay for the overtime work.
+Just few seconds of character's life may require as much as a week of laborious work!
+It is no wonder that pro-Disney full length animated feature is a luxury that only big animation studios armed with a lot of trained artists and decent financing can afford.
+The production of the first Disney animated feature demanded close to three years, more than 500 artists, and one and a half million dollars.
+By the modest estimations such amount of money is equivalent up to forty million in today's dollars (this article was written in 2005).
+And one must take into account that at that time Walt Disney used to pay less than he should have and usually he did not pay for the overtime work.

 Still it is necessary to give due to Walt Disney – in the late thirties he used to agree on such compromises with reluctance.
 In many respects thanks to this reluctance his early animated features are avowed masterpieces of animation.
 Of course even Walt Disney could not keep up such a level of quality always and everywhere.
 For example in the propaganda short SEVEN WISE DWARVES the whole animated sequences from SNOW WHITE AND SEVEN DWARFS were reused.
 Later during the war times Disney studio tried all possible methods of limited animation.
 But in the full-length animated features Walt didn't fall so low and avoided any temptations of making a follow-ups to his features.